 Monday – Lavas and Canals.
 Teno Mtns.
 New!

-We walk some beautiful undulating paths, past terraced plots and fantastic views along the route with the splendid mountain ridge above and the sea below before finishing in a local café for well earned refreshments.
-Many impressive viewpoints all around.
-A taste of Tenerife to be remembered.
-4hrs approximately
+We walk on beautiful, undulating paths, past terraced plots and caves once occupied by the Guanche tribes.
+Fantastic views along the route with the splendid mountain ridge above and the sea below.
+The village has its own Cave restaurant but we take a short diversion to an impressive viewpoint 2,000ft. directly above the coast before ordering drinks.
+A taste of Tenerife to be remembered. c.4hrs.

 Saturday – Chamorga Circular.
 Anaga Mtns.
 New!